stoplightio/spectral/docs/guides/1-workflows.md

 # Workflows

 When and where should you use Spectral?
-It depends a lot how you are creating and managing your API description documents, but probably wherever they are being made.
+It depends a lot how you are creating and managing your API description documents, or whatever files you are trying to lint.

-- Run [Spectral CLI](2-cli.md) against design docs and get feedback very early on.
+1. Run [Spectral CLI](2-cli.md) against design docs and get feedback very early on.
-- Run Spectral in [Stoplight Studio](https://stoplight.io/studio/) or [VS Code](https://github.com/stoplightio/vscode-spectral) automatically as you work, without switching to the CLI.
+2. Run Spectral in [Stoplight Studio](https://stoplight.io/studio/) or [VS Code](https://github.com/stoplightio/vscode-spectral) as you work to avoid switching to CLI.
+3. Run Spectral as a [Git hook](#Git-hooks) for quick feedback in case people forget to run it in the CLI.
+4. Use [Continuous Integration](#Continuous-Integration) to reject pull requests that don't match your rulesets/style-guide.

 ## Linting Design-First Workflows